Wrongful Pregnancy Lawsuits

 - Risk of congenital health issues

-- Risk of age-related health issue (from older mothers)
+- Risk of age-related health issues (from older mothers)

 - Risk of health to the mother